-• The readiness light (same light for front and side air bag system) will either flash or stay lit.
+• The readiness light (same light for front and side airbag system) will either flash or stay lit.

-• The readiness light will not illuminate immediately after ignition is turned on.

-• A series of five beeps will be heard.
+- The readiness light will not illuminate immediately after ignition is turned on. - A series of five beeps will be heard.
 The tone pattern will repeat periodically until the problem and/or light are repaired.

-If any of these things happen, even intermittently, have the supplemental restraint system serviced at your dealership or by a qualified technician immediately.
+If any of these things happen, even intermittently, have the supplemental restraint system serviced at an authorized dealer immediately.
 Unless serviced, the system may not function properly in the event of a collision.

-Side air bag system (if equipped) 🏄
+Side airbag system (if equipped)

-Do not place objects or mount equipment on or near the air bag cover on the side of the seatbacks of the front seats or in front seat areas that may come into contact with a deploying air bag.
+Do not place objects or mount equipment on or near the airbag cover on the side of the seatbacks of the front seats or in front seat areas that may come into contact with a deploying airbag.
 Failure to follow these instructions may increase the risk of personal injury in the event of a collision.

 Do not use accessory seat covers.
-The use of accessory seat covers may prevent the deployment of the side air bags and increase the risk of injury in an accident.
+The use of accessory seat covers may prevent the deployment of the side airbags and increase the risk of injury in an accident.

 Do not lean your head on the door.
-The side air bag could injure you as it deploys from the side of the seatback.
+The side airbag could injure you as it deploys from the side of the seatback.

-Do not attempt to service, repair, or modify the air bag SRS, its fuses or the seat cover on a seat containing an air bag.
-See your Ford or Lincoln Mercury dealer.
+Do not attempt to service, repair, or modify the airbag SRS, its fuses or the seat cover on a seat containing an airbag.
+See your authorized dealer.

-All occupants of the vehicle should always wear their safety belts even when an air bag SRS is provided.
+All occupants of the vehicle should always wear their safety belts even when an airbag SRS is provided.

-How does the side air bag system work?
+How does the side airbag system work?

-The side air bag system consists of the following:
+The side airbag system consists of the following:

-- An inflatable nylon bag (air bag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow air bag deployment. - The same warning light, electronic control and diagnostic unit as used for the front air bags. - Two crash sensors located under the outboard side of the front seats, attached to the floor.
+- An inflatable nylon bag (airbag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light. electronic control and diagnostic unit as used for the front airbags. - Two crash sensors located under the outboard side of the front seats, attached to the floor.